 Electrolysis: One Pinprick at a Time

 Electrolysis works by inserting a small needle or thin metal probe into the hair follicle.
 A low-level electrical current then passes through the needle or probe into the skin and destroys the follicle.
 Hair is unable to grow back in the area where the follicle has been destroyed.
 Electrolysis is the only hair removal method that is permitted to be called “permanent,” and it’s most commonly used for facial hair.
 The major downside to electrolysis is that it requires that the removal be done hair-by-hair, a tedious process that can take up to 25 sessions.
 Another downside is that electrolysis can cause tiny scars where the needle is inserted.
-For most people these miniscule wounds heal unnoticed, but for African Americans, they can mean an increased risk of hyperpigmentation and keloid formation.
+For most people these minuscule wounds heal unnoticed, but for African Americans, they can mean an increased risk of hyperpigmentation and keloid formation.

 Electrolysis costs between $40 and $90 per treatment.
 It can take as many as 10 to 25 treatments to see permanent results.